 Expats interested in living in Italy would be advised to find a job before relocating to this country, as work opportunities are concise on the ground.
 Good working knowledge of the Italian language will be a prerequisite in most cases.

 There are currently some shortages in the science and IT industries, so people with qualifications in these areas may stand a better chance of finding suitable work.

-Key facts every expat should know about living in Italy
+Key facts every expat should know about before moving to Italy

 - In Italy, unfurnished means a property is empty, except for a bathroom suite and maybe a kitchen sink.